Restore Facial Aesthetics and Improve Your Ability to Eat and Speak

 Regardless of the severity or type of injury, it is extremely important to have facial trauma cases treated quickly and efficiently.
 Immediate treatment ensures that the mouth and face are properly restored and do not develop long-term complications.
 If the patient does not seek immediate treatment, they are at risk for long-term problems such as jaw misalignment, the development of TMJ disorder, or jaw bone deterioration.

-If you or a loved one experiences a facial trauma, Drs.
-Clark, Young, Lewallen, and Bailey are available to treat your facial or dental injury in our offices in Franklin, TN, and Thompson’s Station, TN.
+If you or a loved one experiences a facial trauma, our doctors are available to treat your facial or dental injury.
 In cases of emergency, our staff will work to see you and start your treatment plan as soon as possible.
 Our doctors and their highly trained, compassionate surgical team will assist you and work diligently to restore the natural look and function of your face and mouth.

 Types of Anesthesia